A Beginner’s Guide to Studying English Literature: it’s not just reading books!

 by Chloe Adshead

-I’m currently taking my second English Literature degree at Lancaster, a Masters in English Literary Studies, and I guarantee that if you asked my family what I do at university, they’d say I spend all my time reading books.
-While that isn’t true, and not just because there’s plays and poetry thrown in there too, I remember my eighteen year old self awkwardly agreeing to that same summary.
+I’m currently taking my second English Literature degree at Lancaster, a Master's in English Literary Studies, and I guarantee that if you asked my family what I do at university, they’d say I spend all my time reading books.
+While that isn’t true, and not just because there are plays and poetry thrown in there too, I remember my eighteen-year-old self awkwardly agreeing to that same summary.

 It's difficult to imagine the experience as more than a stack of reading - and a stack that gets larger the longer you wait for it to start.
 But if you’re wanting to be more informed about the subject, alongside some advice on how to prepare for it, then you’ve come to the right place.

 You will, indeed, have quite a bit of reading